-The Company's share capital as of March 21, 2016 amounts to € 442,198,240.00 and exclusively comprises nominative ordinary shares, for a total of 2,009,992,000 Terna ordinary shares with a face value of € 0.22 each, fully paid-up.
+The Company's share capital as of March 21, 2018 amounts to € 442,198,240 and exclusively comprises nominative ordinary shares, for a total of 2,009,992,000 Terna ordinary shares with a face value of € 0.22 each, fully paid-up.
 Each share gives the right to one vote at both ordinary and extraordinary Shareholders' Meetings observing the limits set by current legislation and by the Bylaws.
 Ordinary shares grant further administrative and financial rights as provided for by the Law governing shares with voting rights.
-Since June 23, 2004.
-Terna shares have been listed on the Italian stock exchange organised and managed by Borsa Italiana S.p.A., in the Electronic Stock Exchange (Mercato Telematico Azionario, "MTA") - Large Cap (or Blue Chip) segment comprising the 40 businesses that are most capitalised with the greatest level of liquidity and belong to the Financial Times Stock Exchange - Milano Indice di Borsa (FTSE MIB).
-Pursuant to Article 5.2 of the Company Bylaws, the Shareholders' Meeting can approve capital increases through share issuance, also belonging to special categories, to be assigned free of charge pursuant to Article 2349 of the Italian Civil Code for employees, or rather as payment, and with the exclusion of the option right under Article 2441 of the Civil Code, in favour of subjects identified by shareholders.
+Since June 23, 2004, Terna shares have been listed on the Italian stock exchange organised and managed by Borsa Italiana S.p.A., in the Electronic Stock Exchange (Mercato Telematico Azionario, "MTA") - Large Cap (or Blue Chip) segment comprising the 40 businesses that are most capitalised with the greatest level of liquidity and belong to the Financial Times Stock Exchange - Milano Indice di Borsa (FTSE MIB).
+Pursuant to Article 5.2 of the Company Bylaws, the Shareholders' Meeting can approve capital increases through share issuance, also belonging to special categories, to be assigned free of charge pursuant to option right under Article 2441 of the Civil Code, in favour of subjects identified by shareholders.

 The Company did not issue other financial instruments granting the right to subscribe newly issued shares.
 Terna did not issue shares that were not negotiated on regulated markets of a country in the EU.